kazunori279/dockerfiles/fluentd-bigquery-sample/README.md

 - Open [Google Developers Console](https://console.developers.google.com/project) on a browser, choose your project and select `Compute` - `Compute Engine` - `VM instances`.

 - Find `bq-test` GCE instance and click it's external IP link.
 On the dialog, select `Allow HTTP traffic` and click `Apply` to add the firewall rule.
+There will be an Activities dialow shown on the display with a message `Updating instance tags for "bq-test"`.

-- After applying the role, click the external IP link again to access nginx server on the instance.
+- After updating instance tags, click the external IP link again to access nginx server on the instance.
 It will show a blank web page titled "Welcome to nginx!".
 Click reload button several times.

 ## Execute BigQuery query

-- Open BigQuery Browser Tool, execute the following query.
+- Open BigQuery Browser Tool, click `COMPOSE QUERY` and execute the following query.
 You will see the requests from browser are recorded on access_log table (it may take a few minutes to receive the log for the first time).

 ```
 SELECT * FROM [bq_test.access_log] LIMIT 1000